Upon further review, Phillies use overturned third out on replay to rally past Braves 5-4

 Leading 3-2 behind a strong outing from Chris Sale in his Braves' debut, reliever Aaron Bummer (0-1) seemingly got Johan Rojas to ground into an inning-ending double play.

-But a second look showed Rojas was safe and overturned the call by first base umpire Clint Vondrak, and the third straight sellout crowd roared in approval.
+But a second look showed Rojas was safe and overturned the call by first base umpire Clint Vondrak as the third straight sellout crowd roared in approval.

-Kyle Schwarber, who opened the game with his 32nd leadoff homer, singled to put two runners on base.
-Turner punched the tying single to right and Bohm followed with a two-RBI single that diving left fielder Adam Duvall could not snag, giving the Phillies a 5-3 lead.
+Kyle Schwarber, who opened the game with his 32nd career leadoff homer, singled to put two runners on base.
+Turner — who also stole his 36th straight base — punched the tying single to right and Bohm followed with a two-RBI single that diving left fielder Adam Duvall could not snag, giving the Phillies a 5-3 lead.

+“Rojas beating the ball out was the biggest part of the game, really,” manager Rob Thomson said.

 Gegory Soto’s first pitch in the eighth retired Matt Olson on a flyout and left the tying run on third after the Braves closed within a run.